DC293/DC293.github.io/_machine_learning/K-means_clustering.md

   <img src="/assets/images/K-means_goals_vs_assists_with_centroids.png" alt="K-means_goals_vs_assists_with_centroids" width="500">
 </p>

-## Assign each datapoint to the nearest centroid
+## Step 3 - Assign datapoints to centroids
 Now we need to calculate which centroid each data point is closest to.
 To do this, we define an Euclidean distance function and then use it to calculate the distance between the centroids and data points.
 We then assign a label to each datapoint corresponding to the nearerst centroid.

 ```python